Confirm-Solutions/imprint/tutorials/basket.md

 ## Part 0: Type I Error

-First, we'll show off how easy it is to use `imprint`:
+First, we'll show off how easy it is to use `imprint`.
+If none of this makes sense, jump to the next section where we'll get into details.
+The next cell:
+1. Constructs a grid of tiles. (inside `ip.cartesian_grid`)
+2. Simulates the Basket trial model (inside `ip.validate`)
+3. Constructs a 99% confidence upper bound on the Type I Error of the Basket trial for each tile. (inside `ip.validate`)

 ```python
 from scipy.special import logit